OpenScope: A platform for high-throughput and reproducible neurophysiology open to external scientists to test theories of brain function

-For this year’s RFP, we are not accepting proposals that involve animals shipped to the Allen Institute (however, we may consider this for future years).
+For the 2021 RFP, we are not accepting proposals that involve animals shipped to the Allen Institute (however, we may consider this for future years).
 We may, however, consider applications that request shipping the animals or samples back to the awardee after the data collection, with the understanding that the awardee would have to complete any histology.

 Are you accepting proposals that involves anesthesia, such as isoflurane?